piccolo-orm/piccolo/docs/src/piccolo/query_types/objects.rst

 Updating objects
 ----------------

-Objects have a ``save`` method, which is convenient for updating values:
+Objects have a :meth:`save <piccolo.table.Table.save>` method, which is convenient for updating values:

 .. code-block:: python